About the programme

 Course duration (two years)

-This is a selection course and applications must be submitted before 31 July 2018 to be admitted to the 2019 academic year.
+This is a selection course and applications must be submitted before 30 June 2020 to be admitted for the 2021 academic year.

 Cost Estimation (subject to change)

-In addition to registration fees, students have to finance their travel to and accommodation during the face-to-face sessions, which are compulsory to attend.
-(A total of four face-toface sessions weeks are scheduled over two years)
+In addition to registration and tuition fees, students have to finance their travel to and accommodation during the contact sessions, which are compulsory to attend.
+(A total of four contact sessions, each lasting one week, will be scheduled over two year period).

-A very limited number scholarships (3 full scholarship) will be available for African citizens.
+A very limited number of scholarships will be available for African citizens.

 Objectives of the programme